 Giggle Facts is quite unique.
 You could call it "a program" to learn basic addition and subtraction facts.
 But you could also call it a set of math games.
-Basically, it combines the two: it is a step-by-step progression of math games where at each step, children learn some addition or subtraction STRATEGY (which allows them to learn the facts), or they just practice strategies they have learned thus far.
+Basically, it combines the two: it is a step-by-step progression of math games where at each step, children learn a particular addition or subtraction STRATEGY which allows them to learn the facts, or they just practice strategies they have learned thus far.

-So, these games are not just random "practice your math facts" games.
-They are designed to be used in succession, in a very specific sequence.
+So, these games are not just for random practice of math facts.
+They are designed to be used in a very specific sequence.
 In fact, there are 50 different games.
 The author Laurie Laurendeau says it may take up to a YEAR to go through the complete program with the games.

 For example, in level "E", children learn about "number sandwiches".
-These are intimately tied in with doubles (learned in level B).
-For example, for a double fact 4 + 4 = 8, there is a corresponding "number sandwich" 3 + 5 = 8.
-The three and five are the bottom and top sandwich buns, and 4 is "squeezed" in the middle...
+These are intimately tied in with the doubles (learned in level B).
+For example, for the double fact 4 + 4 = 8 there is a corresponding "number sandwich" 3 + 5 = 8.
+The three and five are the top and bottom sandwich buns, and the four is "squeezed" in the middle.
 So, 3 + 5 is the same as 4 + 4 or double 4.
-The game board to the right practices this strategy.
+The game board you see on the right practices this strategy.

 Some of the other strategies specifically taught and practiced are:

 - 10 plus a single-digit number makes a teen number (10 + 4 makes fourteen)

 - fact families

 - doubles plus 1 (if you know 6 + 6 = 12, then 6 + 7 is just one more)